SantiM01/Senior-Project/NFL 2019 season.md

 ## Distribution of pass and rush plays as a whole with a differnt look
 ![different_looking_distribution](https://github.com/user-attachments/assets/01a701f7-f8ec-4588-b710-1972a1d19a85)

+This graph shows the distribution of total plays for quarterbacks but with a different look.
+The colors separate different ranges of plays, showing that most quarterbacks have a low number of total plays shown in blue, while fewer QBs accumulate higher play counts shown in both red and green.
+The green section highlights quarterbacks with heavier workloads, emphasizing the gap between occasional players and those leading their teams.

 ## Scatter to show the individual pass plays vs all plays for each player
 ![pass_vs_total_plays_scatter_for_all](https://github.com/user-attachments/assets/c740c2bb-f195-4fe6-b120-cac6db93032f)